JustinChan1996/blockchain-developer-bootcamp-final-project/README.md

 If user does not have an Ethereum seed phrase

-1. Generate a random 12 word seed phrase to generate
+1. Generate a random 12 word seed phrase.
 2. Paste the seed phrase generated in step 1 in the `const mnemonic =` section of the truffle-config.js file.
 3. Generate an Ethereum address based on the seed phrase.
 4. Paste the Ethereum address in the `from:` field in the ropsten section of the network section of the truffle-config.js file.